ritesh13net/Projects/README.md

-Project: Remote File Downloader using Paramiko
+Project: Remote File Downloader using Paramiko library

-This Python project allows you to securely connect to a remote server via SSH and download files using SFTP.
-It uses the paramiko library for SSH/SFTP operations and sys for handling command-line arguments.
-The script checks if the file exists on the remote server before downloading and handles errors gracefully.

-🔹 Features:
-Connects to remote servers via SSH
-Validates file existence using remote ls command Downloads files securely using SFTP
-Accepts command-line arguments (hostname, port, username, password, remote file path, local file path) Includes error handling and ensures proper connection closure
+This script uses the Paramiko library to connect to a remote server over SSH.
+It first verifies if the file exists on the remote server using an ls command.
+If the file exists, it opens an SFTP session and downloads the file to the local machine.
+The script also uses the sys module to take command-line arguments for hostname, port, username, password, remote file path, and local file path.
+Error handling is included, and the SSH connection is always closed at the end.